jjcss/Git_Github_Workshop_Fall_2022/README.md

 8. Now, go back to the `code` tab in your repository and take a look at your new changes that should show up in your files.
 <img width="696" alt="Screen Shot 2022-09-26 at 12 04 18 AM" src="https://user-images.githubusercontent.com/71786791/192191697-1dacd277-c127-4a24-a712-f2c518bf508b.png">
 9. This is how you create a new pull request and merge your changes with your main branch on Github.
 Now, if we want to see our changes in our main branch let's begin by going to terminal. <br>
-10. Let's enter the command `git checkout main' to head back to our main branch.
+10. Let's enter the command `git checkout main` to head back to our main branch.
 As you can see, the old code that we had previous to our new branch is showing.
 That is because our new changes are currently stored in our Github repository only. <br>
-11. In order to bring the changes into Visual Studio code, we must enter the command 'git pull origin main'.
+11. In order to bring the changes into Visual Studio code, we must enter the command `git pull origin main`.
 Now, we can see the new changes inside of our new main branch. <br>
 12. That is all!
 Practice creating a branch and pull request again.